ljoukov/Math-To-Manim/Readme.md

 In other words, this repo provides the Manim code that produces the visualizations, but not the AI system that creates this code from mathematical concepts.
 The complete pipeline from mathematical concept to animation code remains proprietary.

+[March 3rd]: I will soon publish an [@smolagents](https://github.com/huggingface/smolagents) that is trained on taking basic prompts and turning them into the prompts the LLM needs.
+You need about a 2000 token prompt to get fully working manim code out.
+The agent will make that for you.
+Rendering will still happen on your machine.
+The output is the python, depending on the scene, render time could be 5 minutes to 4 hours.
+There are a wide number of examples already in the repo.
+The /Doc folder is the Latex output from the model rendered into a PDF.
+An agent seems like what would help most people so i'll publish that soon.

 Your prompts need extreme detail in order for this to work.
 For example, this below is a BASIC prompt.
 You MUST have this level of detail.
-Most people cant write half of this so the project uses training to try and improve what someone might write as a basic prompt into a what the LLMs are actually looking for.
+Most people can't write half of this so the project uses training to try and improve what someone might write as a basic prompt into a what the LLMs are actually looking for.
 Anyone can do this on your own, I promise this is all prompting but the secret NOT prompting in english - you have to prompt in Latex.
 Happy hunting!

 ```latex
 "Begin by slowly fading in a panoramic star field backdrop to set a cosmic stage.
 As the camera orients itself to reveal a three-dimensional axis frame, introduce a large title reading 'Quantum Field Theory: